Cycling on ABC

 Cycling on ABC is the de facto name for broadcasts of bicycle races produced by ABC Sports, the sports division of the American Broadcasting Company television network.

 Overview

 Race Across America

 In 1982, Wide World of Sports devoted the April 17 and 23 editions to coverage of the Race Across America, which was then known as the Great American Bike Race.
 Jim Lampley anchored ABC's coverage of the inaugural race alongside Diana Nyad.
 ABC's coverage of the 1982 Great American Bicycle Race wound up garnering an Emmy for the Best Sports Documentary.

 In total, ABC would cover the first five installments of the Race Across America.
-From 1983-1985, ABC aired the Race Across America in two one hour segments on Wide World of Sports.
+From 1983 to 1985, ABC aired the Race Across America in two one hour segments on Wide World of Sports.
 For their final year of covering the event (1986), ABC aired the Race Across America on Wide World of Sports as a single two-hour program.